St Peter's School in Cambridge reveals details of child sexual abuse, apologises to former students - NZ Herald

 "Today we have communicated directly to all alumni to say we are sorry to all former students who suffered abuse while in our care, and for the failure of St Peter's to protect them from such abuse occurring.
 Current students, staff and parents were also included in this communication."

-An investigation uncovered 19 individual notifications of historical abuse between 1936 and 1981 relating to eight former staff members.
+Between 1936 and 1981 Macaskill-Smith told Newstalk ZB there were 19 "individual notifications" relating to eight former staff members.

+"It was any form of abuse whether that be sexual, emotional or physical abuse that had occurred during that time and had been notified and documented in school files."

+Macaskill-Smith said while a number of people involved are now deceased, a number have spent time in jail.

 - More to come.